mikeradka/ocsf-mappings-docker/README.md

 ## How to search:

-- Set search period to `All time`.
+- Set date-time picker to `All time`.
 - Query the `ocsf` index:

 ```js